NilsYannikos/portfolio-plotter-shiny/README.md

-# portfolio-plotter-shiny
+# What is this?
-This is an updated version of my portfolio plotter, which I now turned into a shiny app.
+This is a dashboard to visualize one's stock portfolio.

+# How to use it?
+You can try it out.
+Download the `.txt` file which contains previous transactions.
+Then start the app, upload the .txt file into it and click "summary".